House Cleaning Tips > Bathrooms > How to Kill, Clean and Remove Black Mold

-I don't like any type of mold, but because I live in Seattle, WA in the great Pacific Northwest (If you haven't heard we are famous for our endless rain), I've had to accept a co-existence with it, even if it's only temporary.
+I don’t like any type of mold, but because I live in Seattle, WA.
+(If you haven’t heard we are famous for our endless rain), I’ve had to accept a co-existence with mold and mildew, even if it’s only temporary.

 Because mold, mildew, moss, fungus and anything else associated with a damp and dark environment are common here, I've become quite good at cleaning it up.